pnp/sp-dev-fx-webparts/.github/ISSUE_TEMPLATE/bug.md

 ## Observed Behavior

-> _If you are reporting a bug, please describe the behavior you expected to occur when performing the action.
-If you are making a suggestion, or sample request, you can delete this section._
+> _Please describe the behavior you expected to occur when performing the action._
 >
 > _(DELETE THIS PARAGRAPH AFTER READING)_